 Cost of education in Beijing

-Expat parents planning to bring their children to China should anticipate paying hefty school fees.
+The cost of education in Beijing hits expat families hard.
 Many foreigners prefer to enrol their children in one of the international schools in Beijing, and tuition at these institutions is famously expensive.
+You would do well to try to negotiate an education allowance into your contract.

 Cost of healthcare in Beijing

-Whether expats choose public or private healthcare, it's essential that they secure private health insurance.
-While some expat employers may offer this as part of the relocation package, others may not.
-This will become an additional expense expats must account for in their budgets.
-Expats can shop around to ensure they receive the most comprehensive coverage at the lowest price possible.
+While some expat employers may offer health insurance as part of the relocation package, others may not.
+This will become an additional expense you must account for in your budget.
+You can shop around to ensure you receive the most comprehensive coverage at the lowest price possible.

 Cost of living in Beijing chart

-Prices may vary across China, depending on the product and service provider.
-The list below shows average prices for Beijing in April 2024.
+Prices are listed in Chinese yuan (RMB) and may vary depending on the product and service provider.
+The list below shows average prices for Beijing in December 2025.

 Accommodation (monthly rent)